 TRASHY TUESDAY: MORE LARRY KENT COVERS

-I cannot identify the artist for Assassin Take All (above), which seems to be signed as Foada?
-I haven’t seen any others with this signature, but it is a quite good cover.
+Assassin Take All (above) was done by Sebastian Boada, who seems to have only done a handful of Kent covers.
 The use of a blue background was unusual for a Kent cover, but it gives a nice feel to it.
 It is not as bold or as innovative as the later Spanish covers, but it is a step up from the formulaic covers of the late 1960’s, which usually featured a similar looking blonde in a bikini in the centre of the cover (see Mourning Glory below).

 The other one I got was Always Aim High (No. 810, 1974).

-Always Aim High is more typical of the covers done by Nova Bossa (Fecuandos?) for the Larry Kent books.
-As with several others, it uses a collage of three pictures, one of which is always a scantily dressed woman.
+Always Aim High is more typical of the covers done by Nova Bossa for the Larry Kent books.
+This one is by Spanish artist Fernando Fernandez, who did a number of the Kent covers As with several others, it uses a collage of three pictures, one of which is always a scantily dressed woman.
 The covers from this period tended to use drawings of popular movie stars, such as Clint Eastwood or Robert Redford, or replicas of scenes from movies.
 This one seems to be drawing from the Day Of The Jackal, which would have come out a few months earlier.